SekenderNaveed1/TOSCheck/report.md

 ## Data sharing / sale

-**Rationale:** Semantic match to exemplars ≥0.72.
+**Rationale:** Sharing with partners/affiliates.

 **Cited Sentences:**

-- (14) We may share this data with third-party partners and affiliates for analytics and targeted advertising.
-- (15) We may sell aggregated personal data to trusted vendors.
+- (3) You waive any right to participate in a class action or jury trial.

 ---

-## Targeted ads / profiling
+## Indemnification

-**Rationale:** Semantic match to exemplars ≥0.72.
+**Rationale:** Semantic match to exemplars ≥0.82.

 **Cited Sentences:**

-- (14) We may share this data with third-party partners and affiliates for analytics and targeted advertising.
+- (7) You agree to indemnify and hold us harmless from any claims arising out of your use.

 ---

-## Third-party trackers / cookies

-**Rationale:** Semantic match to exemplars ≥0.72.

-**Cited Sentences:**

-- (16) Cookies and tracking pixels from third parties may be used for behavioral advertising.
-- (17) We do not honor Do Not Track (DNT) signals.

----

 ## International transfers

-**Rationale:** Semantic match to exemplars ≥0.72.
+**Rationale:** Semantic match to exemplars ≥0.82.

 **Cited Sentences:**